 - determine water availability, water allocations and water releases

 - develop water sharing plans

 - evaluate the performance of water sharing plans

 - predict flood levels to protect people and property

-- understand climate change management
+- improve our understanding of climate change management

-- manage surface and groundwater resources.
+- manage surface and groundwater resources throughout the State.

-Order your real-time data DVD
+Get your own real-time data DVD